github/developer.github.com/content/v3/oauth.md

 To solve this error, start the [OAuth process over from the beginning](#redirect-users-to-request-github-access) and get a new code.

-## Directing users to review their access for an OAuth application
+## Directing users to review their access for an application

 Users can review and revoke their application authorizations from the [settings screen within GitHub][settings].
 Integrators can deep link to the authorization